thenewmona/Ramona-s-Udacity-Portolio-project/README.md

- need to make the card titles into links, so that there are not double titles check specificity what is wrong with the logo image why aren't the social media links showing up fix email link fix fontawesome links
+ need to make the card titles into links, so that there are not double titles check specificity
+ *fixed*what is wrong with the logo image why aren't the social media links showing up fix email link fix fontawesome links what is ?grid&quot; in the header, is it something with emmet